 Watching this series you would learn specific vocabulary about crimes, legal language and, of course, tons of slang.
 Because of this, the difficulty comes from vocabulary and the speed of the conversations.
 However, the accent is more neutral than Patria’s, so, upper-intermediate level students can try to watch Los Favoritos de Midas.

 These are only three examples of the trendiest options to learn Spanish watching tv series.
 Obviously, you can always give older series a chance: La Casa de Papel, Vis a Vis or Las Chicas del Cable, for example.
-And if you want to talk about these series and learn Spanish with them, reserve a free trial lesson now, and start speaking Spanish from the very first moment!
+And if you want to talk about these series and learn Spanish with them, reserve a trial lesson now, and start speaking Spanish from the very first moment!